cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 You will now have four columns: `body_device_id`, `body_calories_burnt`, `body_duration`, `body_timestamp`.

-Drop the `body_duration` by selecting the drop-down menu and choosing Delete Column.
+Drop the `body_duration` column by selecting the drop-down menu and choosing Delete Column.
 You don't need this column since every row has the same value of `60`.

 Masking the Device IDs
 ~~~~~~~~~~~~~~~~~~~~~~~
 This data contains FitBit device IDs.
-This is personally information and potentially compromising to the users whose data has been collected.
+This is personally identifying information and potentially compromising to the users whose data has been collected.
 You want to mask this data to ensure that important personal information cannot be stolen by malicious actors.

-To do this, you can apply the `Mask Data` directive from the drop-down menu of the the `body_device_id` column.
+To do this, you can apply the `Mask Data` directive from the drop-down menu of the `body_device_id` column.

 .. figure:: /_images/tutorials/fitbit/mask.jpeg
 	:figwidth: 100%